Sell My Home in Greece - The Ultimate Guide (Updated for 2026)

 3. Clean your Home

-Remember: A picture is worth a thousand words.
-When listing your property, be sure to take quality pictures for any material you advertise online.
-For foreign buyers, high quality images can inspire confidence and lead to more potential viewings.
-For more tips on how to take high quality property photos, find the full guide here
+Remember: a picture is worth a thousand words.
+When listing your property, make sure to use high-quality photos in your online listings.
+For foreign buyers especially, strong visuals build confidence and can lead to more viewings.
+For more tips on taking high-quality property photos, see the full guide here.

 4. Negotiate the Price